hiperesp/DragonFable-Private-Server/CONFIG.md

 - `serverName`: This is your server name.

 - `gameSwf`: The `gameSwf` parameter is used to specify the game file to load.
-The default is `game15_9_14-patched.swf`.
 You can change it to any other game file you want to use, if you use a custom patched version, for example or you can use a specific other version.

 - `serverVersion`: The `serverVersion` parameter is used to specify the game build version string.
 It is not used, you can use it to specify any string you want.